camlin-tan/tp/docs/DeveloperGuide.md

 1. Actor types a command to view all available commands.
 2. System retrieves the list of commands supported.
-3. System displays a seperate window containing the list of commands and their format.
+3. System displays the list of commands.
-4. Actor closes the window.

     Use case ends.